Pammakaristos Church: History

 In 2021 restoration work on the building began again.
-It was due to be completed by the end of 2022.
+The mosque was opened for prayer in 2022, and the restoration was completed in 2024 with an official opening for visitors.

 Architecture and decoration

 The Comnenian building was a church with a main aisle and two deambulatoria, three apses, and a narthex to the west.
 The masonry was typical of the Comnenian period, and used the recessed brick technique.
 In this technique, alternate courses of brick are mounted behind the line of the wall, and are plunged in a mortar's bed, which can still be seen in the cistern underneath and in the church.
+Its unusual plan in which the central space in enwrapped by the ambulatory stretching down both sides as well as the usual main exit/entrance west end, has been speculated by architectural historians such as Ousterhout to maximize the amount of burial space near the central space, the naos.

 The transformation of the church into a mosque greatly changed the original building.
 The arcades connecting the main aisle with the deambulatoria were removed and replaced with broad arches to open up the nave.
 The three apses were removed too.
 In their place towards the east a great domed room was built at an oblique angle to the orientation of the building.

-On the other side, the parekklesion represents the most beautiful building of the late Byzantine period in Constantinople.
-It has the typical cross-in-square plan with five domes, but the proportion between vertical and horizontal dimensions is much bigger than usual (although not so big as in the contemporary Byzantine churches built in the Balkans).
+On the other side, the parekklesion represents what is sometimes considered the most beautiful building of the late Byzantine period in Constantinople.
+It has the typical cross-in-square plan with five domes, but the proportion between vertical and horizontal dimensions is much more attenuated than usual (although not so big as in the contemporary Byzantine churches built in the Balkans).

 Although the inner colored marble revetment largely disappeared, the shrine still contains the restored remains of a number of mosaic panels, which, while not as varied and well-preserved as those of the Chora Church, serve as another resource for understanding late Byzantine art.

 A representation of the Pantocrator, surrounded by the prophets of the Old Testament (Moses, Jeremiah, Zephaniah, Micah, Joel, Zechariah, Obadiah, Habakkuk, Jonah, Malachi, Ezekiel, and Isaiah) fills the main dome.
 In the apse, Christ Hyperagathos is shown with the Virgin Mary and St. John the Baptist.
 A Baptism of Christ survives intact to the right side of the dome.